Home New Search Gallery How-To Books Links Workshops About Contact

 Compatibility

-It won't couple well to the cheaper digital (D80 and below) and cheaper film cameras (N80 and below).
-It works perfectly every professional film camera (F, F2, F3, F4, F5, F6), with Matrix metering on the FA, F4 and F6.
+It works perfectly on every professional 35mm camera (F, F2, F3, F4, F5, F6), and adds Matrix metering on the FA, F4 and F6.

 See Nikon Lens Compatibility for details on your camera.
-Read down the "AI, AI-s"column for this lens.
+Read down the "AI, AI-s" column for this lens.

 Nikon 135mm f/3.5